babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 ## About

 This is a custom chording engine.
+See butterstick:tomas keymap for an example use.

 Pure QMK combos were not sufficient as they do not really support overlapping combos.
 For example. if you define 3 combos `(KC_Q, KC_W)`, `(KC_Z, KC_X)` and `(KC_Q, KC_W, KC_Z, KC_X)` and press Q, W, Z and X at the same time, all three combos will activate.
 The default butterstick keymap solves this by relying on modified stenografic engine.
 However, this doesn't allow for comfortable typing in the traditional way.
 The steno chord activates only when *all* keys are lifted and makes it difficult to implement some advanced features.